| This is the 58th story of Our Life Logs |

 In my 20s, I met a guy named Dave and we became friends.
 I found later in life that he was interested in me early on, but I was in a relationship.
 We went back and forth like that for a few years.
 When one of us was available, the other was with someone else.

 Finally, when Dave and I were both single, we started dating.
-Our intention was to just date without any commitments.
-This didn’t last long.
-Within a year of dating, we got engaged and got married in 1985.
-We began building a life together.
+Our intention was to just date without any commitments, but this didn’t last long.
+Within a year of dating, we got engaged, got married in 1985, and began building a life together.
 When we decided we wanted kids, we got a house, and within a week I was pregnant.
-I had my son in December 1987.
-He was a ball of energy, and we had a lot of fun with him in his early years.
-We had a harder time conceiving the second time, but eventually succeeded.
-My daughter Lauren was born in 1991.
+I had my son in December 1987, and he was a ball of energy.
+We had a lot of fun with him in his early years.
+We had a harder time conceiving the second time, but eventually succeeded, and my daughter Lauren was born in 1991.

 Looking back, I do see small moments when I was worried about miscarrying during my second pregnancy.
 Even so, I had a full-term natural birth.
 It wasn’t until she was born, and we saw the doctor’s reactions that we knew something wasn’t right.
 After two weeks in ICU, they told us that our daughter was diagnosed with a rare chromosomal deletion abnormality called Monosomy 9p.
 My husband and I were in shock.
 We were thrown into the world of the developmentally delayed without any knowledge about it.
 We hadn’t done anything wrong, but we felt immense guilt.